jtsai783/chess/README.md

 chess
 =====
-this is a simple chess game written in ruby that you can play in terminal
+This is a simple chess game written in Ruby that you can play in terminal.